wjdavis90/Omics_lab_server/program_list.md

 # Master list of programs

-**Purpose:** This document is a list all programs/tools on the server and the PATH to them.
+**Purpose:** This document is a list all programs/tools on the server and the PATH to the executable.
 It is also annotated to include special directions for running a program if need be.

 **Tip:** If one is going to be using one of these programs regularly, it is recommended one edits one's `.bash_profile` file in one's home directory to export it to PATH every time one logs in.
 [Instructions on how to do so](https://github.com/wjdavis90/Omics_lab_server/blob/main/tutorials/setting_PATH.md)